-Other remedies include the use of simple and soft tissue paper instead of the fragrance-filled tissues.
+Other remedies include using simple and soft tissue paper instead of fragrance-filled tissues.

 The high sensation of itching causes patients to scratch uncontrollably.
-Scratching can break those healing wounds or scars and return wounds to their original painful levels.
+Scratching can break those healing wounds or scars and return damages to their original painful levels.

 For any unforeseen complication, it is advisable to consult a doctor.